“"Challenging, breathtaking, and beautiful. Boundless Journeys' guides are the BEST! They made the trip unforgettable." ”

 End/Campsite elevation: 12,700’

 As we clear the pass, the landscape changes entirely.
 Before us lies a beautiful valley and the tumbling waters of the Rio Silque.
-After descending steeply from the pass, we enjoy a lunch of homemade soup and freshly prepared salads on the bank of the river.
+After descending steeply from the pass, we enjoy a well-deserved lunch – perhaps homemade soup and freshly prepared salads – on the bank of the river.
 Local children often bring their flocks of sheep to graze nearby, and we enjoy the idyllic setting with them, watching for caracara hawks and majestic Andean condors circling overhead.

-We leave our lunch spot, gently descending through pastureland populated by sheep, cows, and horses.
+We next gently descend through pastureland populated by sheep, cows, and horses.
 These animals and the occasional inquisitive Quechua child are often the only witnesses to our presence.
 Looking north, we are treated to dramatic views of the snowcapped peak of Verónika, beautifully framed by the green valley.

 We arrive to our waiting tents on the flanks of Mt.
 Huayanay (17,500’), whose glaciers hang above the valley floor, feeding the river running by our camp.